stanoddly/DotnetRaylibWasm/README.md

 dotnet build
 ```

-To server the files use this command from the root (adjust `\` to `/` if you are not on Windows):
+To server the files use this command from the root (change `\` to `/` in file path if you are not on Windows):

 ```
 dotnet serve --mime .wasm=application/wasm --mime .js=text/javascript --mime .json=application/json --directory DotnetRaylibWasm\bin\Debug\net7.0\browser-wasm\AppBundle\
 ```

-Copy the link from the command and open it in your browser.
+Copy the link from the output and open it in your browser (tested with the latest Edge, Chrome shuld work too)

 Don't use something else like for example serving via Python!
 The one above will make sure that `.wasm` files are served with `application/wasm`, so it's recognized by browsers and really handled as WebAssembly.

 > If mimeType is not `application/wasm`, reject returnValue with a `TypeError` and abort these substeps.\
 > ([source](https://webassembly.org/docs/web/#process-a-potential-webassembly-response))

-## Dead ends

-* referencing Raylib-Cs doesn't work due to bug in dotnet wasm, it create some wrapper in C++ but the `-` is interpreted as invalid symbol during compilation and the
-* For whatever reason with `[DllImport]` couldn't find the library, but with .NET 7 `[LibraryImport]` it can
-* .NET 7 before the final release didn't work, probably a problem of an older version of emscripten, see [here](https://www.reddit.com/r/Blazor/comments/x1rqgx/comment/imfe71r/?context=3)

 ## References